thodson-usgs/ratingcurve/README.md

 # ratingcurve
-*A Python library for fitting hydrologic rating curves.*
+*A Python package for fitting hydrologic rating curves.*

 In hydrology, a rating curve is a mathematical relationship between streamflow and water surface elevation (stage).
 Because stage is much easier to measure than streamflow, almost all streamflow timeseries are generated from rating curves.